 The choir sang with over 600 voices from 25 Cornish choirs, and an associate choir from Newton St Petrock.
 The ‘sell out’ audience of 5,500, including hundreds from NE Cornwall were enthralled by the three hour extravaganza which was wildly applauded and appreciated.
 Ending, of course with a very emotional rendition of Morte Cristie and ‘Trelawney’, after the audience had demanded an ‘encore’.

 The Launceston contingent, 140 in all, needed three coaches to accommodate the choir and their supporters.
 Not only did the choir sing in London, but on the Sunday afternoon, they combined with Liskerret (Liskeard) and St Stithians choirs in another ‘sell-out’ concert at St Joseph’s Catholic church, Basingstoke, with Basingstoke Ladies Choir .

 A CD made at the Royal Albert Hall will be available early next year, to enjoy the event again and savour the electric atmosphere at a cost of only £11.00.
 Order a copy by contacting LMVC direct.

 Proceeds from the Concert and CD will support the RNLI, the Children’s Hospice South West, and the Radio Cornwall Appeal.

 The choir would also like to thank all their sponsors and loyal followers for their enthusiastic support relating to this wonderful and unique event.

-During the coming months the Choir will be fulfilling many local engagements but are already taking bookings for both 2016 and 2017.
-If you would like to book the choir, then do contact Tony Carter (01566 773314).
+During the coming months the Choir will be fulfilling many local engagements but are already taking bookings for both 2018 and 2019.
+If you would like to book the choir, then do contact Janet Honey (01566 782282).
 Launceston MVC is always ready to support others in raising money for deserving causes – and to share the joy of their music at the same time.

 Cornwall Federation of Male Voice Choirs at the Royal Albert Hall, London 2013